artisanaws/mining-pools-aggregator/README.md

 # Crypto mining pools aggregator (domains + IPs)

 ## Description
 Simple tool that aggregates all the crypto mining pool lists I was able to find online.
-Includes both domains and IPs.
+As of November 2022, it includes all of the top 20 mining pools (by hashrate) for the 11 largest POW blockchains.

 Outputs:
 - Aggregate top level domains list (`lists/tlds.txt`) ~10k lines
-- Aggregate domains with subdomains list (`lists/urls.txt`) ~130k lines
-- Aggregate IPs list (`lists/ips.txt`) ~10k lines
-- Aggregate CIDRs list (`lists/cidrs.txt`) ~10k lines
-- Aggregate Hosts file (`hosts/hosts`) ~140k lines
+- Uses the `tlds.txt` file to create a second list that includes a wildcard covering all subdomains (`lists/subdomains.txt`) ~10k lines

 ## Installation